-How to install RetroPie on Raspberry Pi
+How to install RetroPie on Raspberry Pi in 2019

 Now all you need is a screen to play your games on and some ROM files.
 You can use any screen with an HDMI input and it just works.
 We'll let you source the ROM files yourself, but remember that some older games are still copyrighted and you can't just grab one from a website without paying or you are violating that copyright.

-The software
+The software you'll need

 Make sure you pick the right file for your Raspberry Pi.
-If you bought the CanaKit, you have a Raspberry Pi 3.
+If you bought the CanaKit, you have a Raspberry Pi 3 B+.

 You need two things from the Internet: the RetroPie operating system, and a utility to create a bootable file system on the SD card you'll be using.
 You'll also need a computer running Windows, Mac OS, or Linux to flash the operating system to the card.
 This sounds complicated, but it's not.
 You don't need to be any sort of tech guru for this.

 Fire up the computer and browse to the RetroPie website.
 On the Downloads page, you'll find a button to download RetroPie for the Raspberry Pi 0 or 1, and a download button for the Raspberry Pi 2 or 3.
 Make sure you pick the right file for your Raspberry Pi.
-If you bought the CanaKit, you have a Raspberry Pi 3.
+If you bought the CanaKit, you have a Raspberry Pi 3 B+ so download the image for the 3.
 If you bought a different one, you'll find the version printed in white ink right on the top of the circuit board.

 Now you need a program to flash RetroPie to the SD card.
 You need to do this the right way so your Raspberry Pi can read it from the card and boot up.
 The best and easiest way is to download Etcher.
 It's available for Windows, Mac or Linux and it's dead simple to use.
 Unless you already have a program you use to flash Raspberry Pi images, trust us.
 Just download Etcher and install it.